 After a few charging cycles, the app’s ‘Health’ page will begin to display an estimate of your current battery capacity.
 Over the course of charging sessions, this value will become more accurate.

 For a fresh new battery, the app will usually indicate 95 percent health.
-As a result, while determining how your battery is doing at the present, you should keep that margin in mind.
+As a result, while determining how your battery is doing at present, you should keep that margin in mind.
 Anything beyond 80% is regarded as good, as long as the phone has aged nicely.
 When the temperature drops into the 70s and you notice a drop incapacity, you can replace the battery.

 AccuBattery isn’t 100% accurate because it doesn’t have direct battery data on a system level.
 When I obtained a new battery, the app said it was in good shape, with a 95 percent health rating based on its 4,200mAh capacity.
 So, while calculating the current battery health, leave a 5% cushion.

-It also shows you battery charging and discharging rates per hour, temperature, battery wear per charge cycle, and charging and discharging history, among other things.
+It also shows your battery charging and discharging rates per hour, temperature, battery wear per charge cycle, and charging and discharging history, among other things.
 You may also configure an alert to sound when the battery reaches 80% charge.

 That’s it.
 This is how you can check battery health on Samsung Galaxy devices using the Samsung Members app.
 The good thing is, it’s Samsung’s own app and definitely will give you accurate information related to the battery life of your Galaxy Phone.
 In the meantime, you can also use AccuBattery to have a close eye on your phone’s battery health.